Jay-Karia/jqlite/docs/api.md

 `set`

-Set the configuration for the query.
+Override the configuration for the query.

 **Parameters**:
  - config: `object` - The config object to override